 1) Applicants teaching shortage subjects on campuses identified as having the most acute shortages of teachers (75% or more economically disadvantaged students)

 2) Applicants teaching other subjects on campuses identified as having the most acute shortages of teachers (75% or more economically disadvantaged students)

 3) Applicants teaching shortage subjects on campuses having a percentage of economically disadvantaged students that is 48.801% to 75%

 4) Financial need based on the applicant's adjusted gross income as reported on the most recently filed federal income tax return.

 *Note: Title I designation is not a criterion for determining shortage campuses.

-Those campuses whose percentage of economically disadvantaged students is higher than the statewide average of free or reduced lunches are designated as a shortage campus for the Teach for Texas Loan Repayment Assistance Program.
-The statewide average number of students receiving a free or reduced cost lunch for 2014-2015 is 46.479%.
+Those campuses whose percentage of economically disadvantaged students is higher than the statewide average percentage of students receiving free or reduced cost lunches are designated as shortage campuses for the Teach for Texas Loan Repayment Assistance Program.
+The statewide average percentage of students receiving a free or reduced cost lunch for 2015-2016 is 48.801%.

 Bilingual Education/ESL English as a Second Language